scottsteinbeck/suncalc/README.md

 var sunriseAzimuth = (sunrisePos.azimuth * 180) / Math.PI;
 ```

-SunCalc is also available as an NPM package:
+SunCalc is also available as an Forgebox package:

 ```bash
 $ box install suncalc